 12 whole cloves

 - Cut the whole oranges and lemons into quarters.
-Squeeze the pieces to release the juice then add the squeezed fruit (peel and all) to the pot.
-Add the gingerale or orange juice (or water if you prefer).
-Add the remaining ingredients EXCEPT the whiskey.
+Squeeze the pieces to release the juice then add the unpeeled squeezed fruit to the pot.
+Add the ginger ale, orange juice, or water to the pot.
+Add the remaining ingredients to the pot EXCEPT the whiskey.

-- Cook everything at a slow simmer, stirring frequently, for about 20 – 25 minutes.
-The color should be a yellow-orange.
+- Bring to boil; reduce heat and slowly simmer, stirring frequently, for about 20 – 25 minutes.

-- Once the fruit is mushed from cooking, strain the liquid through a fine mesh strainer to remove the solids and spices.
+- Once the fruit is softened and mushed from cooking, strain the liquid through a fine mesh strainer to remove the solids and spices.
 (If strainer is not fine enough to catch spices, use a regular colander lined with several layers of cheesecloth.)
-Press the pieces of fruit into a fine mesh strainer to remove all the liquid.
+Press the pieces of fruit using the back of a spoon in the strainer to remove all the liquid.
 Discard the remains of the fruit/spices.

-- Allow this mixture to cool before adding the alcohol to your taste – usually the entire bottle. (adding alcohol to very hot or boiling liquid will cook off the alcohol defeating the entire purpose of boilo! – So, don’t boil your boilo!!)
+- Allow the mixture to cool slightly (adding alcohol to very hot or boiling liquid will cook off some alcohol thereby defeating the entire purpose of boilo; so, don’t boil your boilo!!)
 Away from heat, add the bottle of whiskey.
 Stir to blend.

 - Serve boilo warm in shot glasses.
-Individual servings can be lightly re-warmed in a microwave.
+Individual servings can be lightly re-warmed in a microwave if not serving immediately.

 - Refrigerate left overs or store in a cool place in a closed container (canning jars are popular).